Banc d'Arguin

 Entrance to the park in 2007 was 2400 Ouguiya per person (c $10 US) for 2 days, but the biggest expense is going to be the boat rental at Ou 20000 for a day’s boat hire – shareable with up to around 7 if there are any other tourists (we were alone)!
 Depending on his mood on the day, you might also have to pay Ou 3000 for the “obligatory” park guide to accompany you.
 We avoided this as he had “better” things to do!
 Whether his presence would have added anything useful I doubt – the boatmen are well aware of what is where and of the restrictions regarding access (which are significant – and even more so at nesting time).
 His presence would also prevent you from using a video camera during the boat trip.
 They are paranoid about this – a reasonable concern for “professional” equipment which should pay extra, but OTT for a small “hand-held” being used for “souvenir” purposes and certainly incapable of recording birds in any quality.
 However they seem unaware that the better modern digital cameras can take very acceptable video!

 We visited the park in early March knowing that this wasn’t the best time for “bird volumes” (November is optimum?) but were nevertheless a bit disappointed with the quality of what we saw and the general viewing conditions.
-A few days later we went south to the Senegal River (Just across the border from the Djoudj WHS – another “near miss” unfortunately!!) and easily saw most of the species from Banc d’Arguin (albeit at lower volumes) plus a large number of additional land and riverine birds.
+A few days later we went south to the Senegal River (Diawling NP in the same ecosystem as Djoudj WHS and just across the bordrer from it - another “near miss” unfortunately!!) and easily saw most of the species from Banc d’Arguin (albeit at lower volumes) plus a large number of additional land and riverine birds.
 The camps at Iwik are not very good either, with a choice of 2, both of which are bleak, very hot and unappealing – the better option of a bivouac in the desert may not be allowed in the park?
 There are no hotels or guest houses.

 I have found it difficult to find an appropriate photo of the Park!
 That (top) of the whale skeleton next to the park office sign at Iwik is there “for the record”.
 Beyond that I could use a picture of Flamingos or Pelicans – but you can find much better on the Web taken with specialist equipment.
 Photos of the mud flats and desert do not really provide a statement which could be “unique” to Banc d’Arguin.
 I have chosen therefore a photo (bottom) of “The approach to Iwik by sea in a sandstorm”!
 To me it captures place, time and mood!!
 It may be great for birds but this is a harsh environment for humans – you may question whether a visit is worth the effort!